curityio/curity-operational-training/utils/console-client/README.md

 ### View Access Token Claims

 You can run a login and then view access token claims with the following command.\
-The client acts as an API gateway and introspect tokens.
+The client acts as an API gateway and introspects access tokens to show their claims.

 ```bash
 npm run token